+\$20M

+\$0

+2011

+2012

+2013

-2014 and 2015 data includes both EGA and Blue Sky Member Giving FIGURE 2.
-Environmental Literacy Grantmaking by Grant Size, 2015
+2014 and 2015 data includes both EGA and Blue Sky Member Giving

+FIGURE 1.
+Environmental Education / Youth Organizing Grantmaking, 2011-2015

-SECTION 2: ISSUE AREAS KEY FINDINGS - Nearly a quarter of environmental literacy grantmaking, totaling more than \$25 million, identified "Sustainable Communities" as a primary or secondary issue area. - More than 50% of environmental literacy grants were related to a traditional conservation issue area.
+2014 2015 SECTION 2: ISSUE AREAS KEY FINDINGS - Nearly a quarter of environmental literacy grantmaking, totaling more than \$25 million, identified "Sustainable Communities" as a primary or secondary issue area. - More than 50% of environmental literacy grants were related to a traditional conservation issue area.
 These include: "Terrestrial Ecosystems & Land Use," "Coastal & Marine Ecosystems," "Biodiversity & Species Preservation," and "Freshwater & Inland Water Ecosystems."
 EGA has defined 15 issue areas that attempt to capture the range of environmental giving by environmental funders.
 To cover the cross-cutting nature of most grantmaking, researchers designate a primary and a secondary issue area for each grant, with the primary issue representing the most important or most specific issue identified in the grant and the secondary issue being another component of the grant or the more general background issue the grant seeks to address.
 Blue Sky and EGA found that the most common primary issue areas in environmental literacy giving were "Terrestrial Ecosystems & Land Use" and "Freshwater & Inland Water Ecosystems."
 The least common primary issue areas were "Material Consumption & Waste Management" and "Toxics."
 The most common secondary issues were "Sustainable Communities" and "Coastal & Marine Ecosystems."
 The most common primary issue and secondary issue combination was "Terrestrial Ecosystems & Land Use" and "Sustainable Communities," which accounted for a total of 12%, or \$9 million, of the total environmental literacy grantmaking and included grants for outdoor education, National Parks, and public lands.
 Another common issue combination was "Biodiversity & Species Preservation" and "Coastal & Marine Ecosystems."
 These types of grants made up 11% of environmental literacy grantmaking, or \$8 million, and included support for museums and aquariums.
 It should be noted that the largest share of environmental literacy grantmaking, at 13% of the total, went to multi-issue or general environmental literacy purposes.
 These types of grants included activities such as improving or promoting STEM education for school-age children, as well as university environmental programs.
 Most outdoor education grants are included here as well, unless the grant description or organizational mission mentioned a specific place or ecosystem.

 FIGURE 3.
-Environmental Literacy Grantmaking by Primary and Secondary Issue, 2015

-SECTION 3: AUDIENCE

-1% EARLY CHILDHOOD (AGES 0-5)

-Common types of grants targeting children up to five years old include grants to museums or science centers, as well as preschool environmental literacy programs.
+Environmental Literacy Grantmaking by Primary and Secondary Issue, 2015 SECTION 3: AUDIENCE Section 3 breaks down environmental literacy funding by audience and highlights organizations that reach each of the defined target audiences.
+The following examples showcase the range of programs supported by environmental literacy giving and exemplify programs that provide environmental learning opportunities to specific audiences.
+1% EARLY CHILDHOOD (AGES 0-5) Common types of grants targeting children up to five years old include grants to museums or science centers, as well as preschool environmental literacy programs.
 Examples of these include marine science programs and natural science programs hosted by museums, discovery centers, and nature centers.

 TINY TREES is a nature preschool in Seattle, Washington that provides students with an affordable pre-kindergarten education and enriching experiences in nature.
 Through daily outdoor play and exploration in parks and natural spaces, Tiny Trees supports social and emotional development for children ages three to five and helps children cultivate a love for nature during these critical, formative years.
 In addition, Tiny Trees provides instruction in reading, math, and science, utilizing opportunities afforded by outdoor classrooms.
-11% UNIVERSITY Funding reaching university students an commonly includes grants for undergrad level environmental study/research prog marine science and freshwater science, leadership development and internship
+43% SCHOOL-AGE (GRADES K-12) 11% UNIVERSITY Funding reaching university students an commonly includes grants for undergrad level environmental study/research prog marine science and freshwater science, a leadership development and internship